-M55 is a globular cluster located in eastern Sagittarius towards its border with Capricornus and Microscopium.
+M55 is a globular cluster located in eastern Sagittarius close to the Capricornus and Microscopium constellation boundaries.
 At magnitude +6.7, it's beyond naked eye visibility but bright enough to be seen with binoculars.
-However, it's not an easy globular to locate since there aren't any particular bright stars nearby.
-With a declination of -30 degrees, M55 is one of the more southerly objects in Messier's catalogue and therefore especially difficult for observers based at northern temperate latitudes.
-It's best seen from southern or equatorial latitudes during the months of June, July and August.
+However, since there aren't any particular bright stars close by, it can be a difficult target to locate.
+With a declination of -30 degrees, this cluster is one of the more southerly objects in the Messier catalogue and therefore challenging for observers at northern temperate latitudes.
+It's best seen during the months of June, July and August.

-M55 was discovered by Nicholas Louis de Lacaille on June 16, 1752 while observing from South Africa.
+M55 was discovered by Nicholas Louis de Lacaille on June 16, 1752 from South Africa.
 Charles Messier then catalogued it on July 24, 1778.
-From Paris, Messier had difficulty finding M55, it took him 14 years to spot it!
+From Paris, Messier had difficulty finding M55 and in the end it took him 14 years to spot it!

-Finding M55 can be challenging.
-One method is to begin with the "teapot" asterism of Sagittarius.
+One method to locate M55 is to begin with the "teapot" asterism of Sagittarius.
 Start by locating stars Kaus Media (δ Sgr - mag. +2.7) and Ascella (ζ Sgr - mag. +2.6).
-Then imagine a line from Kaus Media moving eastwards towards and passing through Ascella.
-Curve this line for another 17 degrees to arrive at M55.
+Imagine a line connecting Kaus Media to Ascella and then curve this line eastwards and slightly southwards for about 17 degrees to arrive at M55.

-When viewed through 7x50 or 10x50 binoculars, M55 appears as a diffuse ball of light, non-stellar without a bright core.
-Under dark sky conditions, it appears like a round hazy comet.
-However, M55 has a low surface brightness meaning that only a small amount of light pollution renders it practically invisible to binocular observers.
-Through a 100mm (4-inch) scope, it appears loose and hints at resolution.
-M55 in total covers 19 arc minutes of apparent sky but appears much smaller through the eyepiece.
-A 200mm (8-inch) instrument will resolve many stars with the cluster bursting into life; a magnificent swarm of thousands of pinpoints of light spread across the complete surface.
+When viewed through 7x50 or 10x50 binoculars, M55 appears as a diffuse non-stellar ball of light without a bright core.
+Under dark sky conditions it looks somewhat like a round hazy comet.
+The globular has a low surface brightness, which means that only a small amount of light pollution can render it invisible.
+Through a 100mm (4-inch) scope it appears loose and hints at resolution.
+A 200mm (8-inch) instrument resolves many stars and through even larger scopes the cluster bursts into life, revealing thousands of pinpoints of light spread across the complete surface.
+In total, it spans 19 arc minutes of apparent sky but appears considerably smaller through the eyepiece.

 M55 is located 17,600 light-years distant and has a spatial diameter of about 94 light-years.
-Only about 55 variable stars have been discovered in the cluster that's estimated to contain 100,000 stars.
-It's about 12,700 billion years old.
+Only about 55 variable stars have been discovered in a cluster that's estimated to contain 100,000 stars.
+It's approximately 12,700 billion years old.

 M55 Data Table